skycoin/User-Manuals/Personalizing your Skywallet.md

 Upon configuring your Skywallet, it will be listed in the Wallet list.
 The list can be viewed when you open your Desktop Wallet.

-<can be removed> <Screenshot of the list of Wallets displayed when the Desktop Wallet is opened.
-One of the Wallets in the list needs to be a Skywallet>

 To personalize your Skywallet, connect your Skywallet via USB to your computer and then open the Desktop Wallet.

 Once the Desktop Wallet is opened, click on the **Hardware Wallet** button in the Desktop Wallet window.

-<can be removed> <Screenshot of the Desktop Wallet highlighting the Hardware Wallet button>

 Once you click on the "Hardware Wallet" button, the following window will appear: